ad-tra/adtra.me/data/blog_markdown/re_cb.md

     - size
 - Process: (tracks all your open processes)

-## how are the test questions retrieved from CollegeBoard servers?
+## how are test questions retrieved from CollegeBoard servers?
 I was intrigued by this question because the Collegeboard instructed all students to download the test three days before taking it.
 Does that mean the test in my position for three days?
 If so, I can open it and read the questions before test day.
-That is a disaster for test security.
+That is a security disaster.
 When I thought more about it, I theorized the test is probably downloaded in an encrypted format that only gets decrypted when the exam starts.
 This theory was true.

 Here is the data sent three days before taking one of my AP exams: